-- 1. Select the job or task to be analysed. - Separate the job into its basic steps. - 3.
+- 1. Clearly define the job or task to be analysed. - 2.
+Separate the job into its basic steps. - 3.
 Identify all the hazards/potential losses associated with each step. - 4.
-Evaluate your options for hazard/loss control action. - 5.
-Establish controls for each hazard or other potential loss area. - 6.
-Prepare a safe work procedure.
+Establish controls for each hazard or other potential loss area. - Check effectiveness of controls - 6.
+Establish resultant risk (Risidual risk) - 7.
+Establish additional controls and amend JSA - 8.
+Communicate JSA to all involved/stakeholders (Develop SOP) - 9.
+Do job as per JSA - 10.
+Monitor/Review/implement changes if needed